kalsan/compony/README.md

 A big thank you to Alex and Koni who have patiently listened to my weird ideas and helped me developing them further, resulting in a few of the key concepts of Compony, such as `param_name`, or the way forms are structured.

-Further, it should be acknowledged that Compony would not be what it is if it weren't for the awesome Gems it can rely on, for instance Rails, CanCanCan, simpleform, or Schemacop.
+Further, it should be acknowledged that Compony would not be what it is if it weren't for the awesome Gems it can rely on, for instance Rails, CanCanCan, SimpleForm, or Schemacop.